42 CBD Statistics & Facts That Will Pique Your Interest

 (Business Insider, Grand View Research, SusanGreeneCopywriter.com)

 The American CBD market is the largest in the world.
-Projections show that the US’s CBD industry growth will continue at a CAGR of 23.9%, with the entire industry hitting $32 billion by 2022 and $66.3 billion by the end of 2025.
+Projections show that the US’s CBD industry growth will continue at a CAGR of 23.9%, with the entire industry hitting $66.3 billion by the end of 2025.
 It’s also estimated that the US cannabis market will account for 86% of the global market by 2021.
+Still, CBD statistics from 2020 will show how realistic this will actually be.

 32. Hemp-based CBD products generated $264 million in sales in the US last year.